Transformations of High-Level Synthesis Codes for High-Performance Computing: End-to-End Examples

 \subsection{Matrix Multiplication Code}

-We implement a scalable single precision matrix multiplication kernel using the transformations presented here.
+We consider the optimization process of a matrix multiplication kernel using transformations presented here.
 Benchmark for $\SI{8192}{}{\times}\SI{8192}{}$ matrices across stages of optimization are shown in \figureref{transformation_speedup}.
-Starting from a naive implementation (\listingref{gemm_naive}), we perform the following optimization stages: \begin{enumerate}[leftmargin=*] \item We transpose the iteration space~[\seclink{transposition}], removing the loop-carried dependency on the accumulation register, and extract the memory accesses~[\seclink{memory_access_extraction}], vastly improving spatial locality.
-The buffering, streaming and writing phases~[\seclink{pipeline_fusion}] are fused, allowing us to coalesce the three nested loops~[\seclink{loop_flattening}]. \item In order to increase spatial parallelism, we vectorize accesses to $\matr{B}$ and $\matr{C}$~[\seclink{vectorization}]. \item To scale up the design, we replicate by buffering multiple values of $\matr{A}$ and applying them streamed in values of $\matr{B}$ in parallel~[\seclink{replication}].
-To avoid the issue of high fanout, we partition each buffered element of $\matr{A}$ into processing elements~[\seclink{streaming}], arranged in a systolic array architecture.
+Starting from a naive implementation (\listingref{gemm_naive}), the following optimization stages were applied: \begin{enumerate}[leftmargin=*] \item We transpose the iteration space~[\seclink{transposition}], removing the loop-carried dependency on the accumulation register, and extract the memory accesses~[\seclink{memory_access_extraction}], vastly improving spatial locality.
+The buffering, streaming and writing phases are fused~[\seclink{pipeline_fusion}], allowing us to coalesce the three nested loops~[\seclink{loop_flattening}]. \item In order to increase spatial parallelism, we vectorize accesses to $\matr{B}$ and $\matr{C}$~[\seclink{vectorization}]. \item To scale up the design, we vertically unroll by buffering multiple values of $\matr{A}$, applying them to streamed in values of $\matr{B}$ in parallel~[\seclink{replication}].
+To avoid high fan-out, we partition buffered elements of $\matr{A}$ into processing elements~[\seclink{dataflow}] arranged in a systolic array architecture.
 Finally, the horizontal domain is tiled to accommodate arbitrarily large matrices with finite buffer space. \end{enumerate}

-Allowing pipelining and regularizing the memory access pattern brings a dramatic improvement of $40\times$, throughputting ${\sim}1$ cell per cycle.
-Vectorization multiplies the performance by $W$, set to $8$ in the benchmarked kernel.
-The performance of the replicated and streaming kernel is only limited by placement and routing due to high resource usage on the chip.
+Allowing pipelining and regularizing the memory access pattern results in a throughput of ${\sim}1$ cell per cycle.
+Vectorization multiplies the performance by $W$, set to $16$ in the benchmarked kernel.
+The performance of the vertically unrolled dataflow kernel is only limited by placement and routing due to high resource usage on the chip.
+The final implementation achieves state-of-the-art performance on the target architecture~\cite{matrix_multiplication_definelicht}, and is available on github\footnote{ \url{https://github.com/spcl/gemm_hls}}.